Kirushikesh/Campus_Recruitment_Prediction/README.md

 - Model Creation done in [Medium Blog](https://medium.com/@tempmail.krooz/professional-end2end-ml-pipeline-using-practical-example-11d2d3e1edbf)
 - Real Time inference in [Medium Blog](https://medium.com/@tempmail.krooz/deploying-campus-recruitment-prediction-model-using-flask-f6b0509d0a33)

-The application is deployed in [Heroku](https://recruitment-prediction.herokuapp.com/)
+The application is deployed in Heroku before there are free dynos but no more.

 # Table of Content